argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

     > \* Can be changed as long as the dataset doesn't have any responses.

-To modify these attributes, you can simply modify the values of the attributes you wish to change and call the `update` method on the `Dataset` object.
+To modify these attributes, you can simply set the new value of the attributes you wish to change and call the `update` method on the `Dataset` object.

 ```python
 dataset = client.datasets("my_dataset")